Safety & Security

 Transportation: Create a transportation plan that includes options for public transportation, an employee-operated vehicle, or a car and driver service, as applicable.
 Options for emergency departure from country should be taken into account (e.g. does the location have multiple means of egress, such as air, road, rail, or sea?).

-Medical insurance and Harvard Travel Assist: Determine if individuals participating in the program or project are eligible for Harvard Travel Assist services or if there is a need for them to procure these emergency services separately.
-Those eligible for Harvard Travel Assist should be informed of these services and receive instructions for how and when to contact Harvard Travel Assist.
+Medical and evacuation insurance and Harvard Travel Assist: Determine if individuals participating in the program or project are eligible for Harvard Travel Assist or if there is a need for them to procure emergency medical and evacuation support separately.
+Those eligible for Harvard Travel Assist should be informed of its assistance services and receive instructions for how and when to contact Harvard Travel Assist.
 Because Harvard Travel Assist is not health insurance, all participants should check with their health insurance provider to determine coverage in the program’s host country.
 You may also want to consider a pre-deployment medical screening for participants.
+Learn more about common insurance requirements abroad.

 Communications: Develop a communications plan that includes periodic check-ins with participants during the project and an emergency communication plan.
 Ensure all program participants are familiar with it.
 Check with us about the necessity and availability of emergency communication equipment (e.g. satellite phones).